raspberrypilearning/astronaut-reaction-times/en/step_9.md

-## What next
+## What next?

-If you enjoyed this topic, then there are plenty more [space themed projects for you to have a go at here](https://projects.raspberrypi.org/en/projects?interests%5B%5D=space)
+We have lots more [space-themed projects for you to try on our website](https://projects.raspberrypi.org/en/projects?interests%5B%5D=space).

-You could even try and enter one of the [AstroPi competitions](https://astro-pi.org/), and have a chance of actually running code on the ISS.
+You could also try and enter one of the [AstroPi challenges](https://astro-pi.org/), and have a chance to run your own code on the ISS.